 In almost every case we have studied, such resources and support are delivered from a central unit, have online materials, and contain a glossary of key terms for students.
 Even where we find that some institutions have specific school based support centres and help, the main central help and glossaries still remain (e.g. at the University of Cambridge).
 Critically, in each case we argue that such support and resources meet all the criteria for the forms of neoliberalism in education and HE.
 Students are expected to be responsibilized individuals (cf. Bonnano, 2017) to access the help available, phrases such as ‘The University has lots of support to help you’ (Victoria) abound, as do headings such as ‘Help Yourself’ (Sydney University).
 What is more, a huge amount of the support available is online, and therefore virtualised, thus meeting the bottom line drive to fiscalization and replicability neoliberalism desires (cf. McCarthy, 2009).
 Units that deliver workshops do so from the perspective that how to approach ‘essays’ or ‘critical reviewing’ can be taught through a workshop to students separate from the subject, and to all and any subject group (cf. Saussure, 1919).
-Such resources and approaches must, however, be grounded in a view of language that sees it as being an entity that can be taken away from its context for analysis, and which is homogenous and concrete.
+Such resources and approaches must, inevitably, be grounded in a view of language that sees it as being an entity that can be taken away from its context for analysis, and which is homogenous and concrete.
 Only if language were such an abstract objectivist entity could it be taken from any subject context and defined for all to refer to.

 Differing views of language: Abstract Objectivist and Individual Subjectivist